About

 We select the books from our library that best fulfill each request.

-Bundled packages of selected books, invoices, and handwritten notes.
-Each bundle is held together by rubber bands.
+A bin filled with bundled packages of selected books, notes, and invoices held together with rubber bands.

 3.